sophiemiddleton/pyfitter/py-fitter/README.md

 # Results

 The Results module store the final fit results in terms of expected yield from each of the sources of events.
-This should be adapted to interface with our Bayesian tools eventually.
+The results module can also print out the list of momenta or times used in the fit (passing all cuts).
+This can be in put into BAT.jl for Bayesian studies.